Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 These proofs are verified as follows:

-1. If the client advertised a `standard` tree head type, verify that `tree_head.size` is greater than or equal to that of the advertised tree head.
+1. If the client advertised a `standard` tree head type, verify that `tree_head.size` is greater than or equal to the size advertised by the client.
 If the client advertised a `provisional` tree head type, verify that `tree_head.size` is greater than that of the advertised tree head, or that `tree_head.size` is equal and `tree_head.counter` is greater than that of the advertised tree head.

 2. Verify `combined` as executing the following proofs in this order:

    1. Updating the view of the tree ({{Section 10.3.1 of KEYTRANS}}).
-Note that verifying this proof step also verifies that the rightmost log entry's timestamp is within the bounds set by `max_ahead` and `max_behind`.
+This also verifies that the rightmost log entry's timestamp is within the bounds set by `max_ahead` and `max_behind`.

-   2. If a provisional tree head was advertised by the client and the subsequent log entry exists, then the subsequent log entry's timestamp and a `PrefixProof` from it are added to `combined`.
+   2. If the client advertised a provisional tree head type for the chosen Transparency Log and the subsequent log entry exists, then the subsequent log entry's timestamp and a `PrefixProof` from it for the Past Authenticated Search Keys is added to `combined`.

+3. If the client advertised a provisional tree head type for the chosen Transparency Log, and the subsequent log entry exists, the client prepares a list referred to as the **Sequenced Search Keys**.
+This list is the intersection the Past Authenticated Search Keys and the Current Authenticated Search Keys lists, stored in lexicographic order.

+   If this list is not empty, the `sequencing` field is expected to be present.
-3. The `sequencing` field must be present when a provisional tree head was advertised by the client and the subsequent log entry exists.
-The `sequencing` field contains the size of the Certificate Subtree and the `first_valid` and `invalid_entries` fields of the `DomainCertificates` structure as it exists in the subsequent log entry.
-If present:
+   Each entry in the `sequencing` field corresponds to each entry in the Sequenced Search Keys list.
+Each SequencingProof structure contains size of the Certificate Subtree for the given search key, and the `first_valid` and `invalid_entries` fields of its `DomainCertificates` structure as it exists in the subsequent log entry.
+Clients:
-   1. Verify that `sequencing.size` is greater than or equal to the retained size of the Certificate Subtree.
+   1. Verify that `SequencingProof.size` is greater than or equal to the retained size of the Certificate Subtree.
-   2. Verify that `sequencing.{first_valid, invalid_entries}` would not unrevoke
+   2. Verify that `SequencingProof.{first_valid, invalid_entries}` would not
-      any previously-revoked certificates.
+      unrevoke any previously revoked certificates.

-4. If the `sequencing` field is present, compare the following fields in `subtree` against those in `sequencing`; if the `sequencing` field is not present but the client advertised a provisional tree head, compare the fields against the advertised provisional tree head:
+4. Each entry in the `subtree` field corresponds to the union of the Current Authenticated Search Keys and Past Authenticated Search Keys lists, in lexicographic order.
+Entries corresponding to search keys that are in the Current Authenticated Search Keys list contain the search key's state in the provisional prefix tree.
+Entries corresponding to search keys that are **only** in the Past Authenticated Search Keys list contain the search key's state in the subsequent log entry.
+For each entry in the `subtree` field:

+   1. If the corresponding search key is in the Sequenced Search Keys list, this means that there is an entry corresponding to the search key in `sequencing`.
+Compared to the fields of that `SequencingProof` structure:
-   1. Verify that `subtree.size` is greater than or equal.
+      1. Verify that `SubtreeInclusionProof.size` is greater than or equal.
+      2. Verify that `SubtreeInclusionProof.{first_valid, invalid_entries}`
+         would not unrevoke any previously revoked certificates.

+   2. If the corresponding search key is in the Past Authenticated Search Keys list but not in the Sequenced Search Keys list:
+      1. Verify that `SubtreeInclusionProof.size` is greater than or equal to the retained size of the Certificate Subtree.
-   2. Verify that `subtree.{first_valid, invalid_entries}` would not unrevoke any
+      2. Verify that `SubtreeInclusionProof.{first_valid, invalid_entries}`
+         would not unrevoke any previously revoked certificates.

-      previously-revoked certificates.
-5. Verify that `subtree.{first_valid, invalid_entries}` do not exclude
+   3. If the corresponding search key is in the Current Authenticated Search Keys list, verify that `SubtreeInclusionProof.{first_valid, invalid_entries}` do not exclude `SubtreeInclusionProof.position`.

-   `subtree.position`.
-6. Compute the root hash of the Log Tree and the root hash of the provisional Prefix Tree:
+5. Compute the root hash of the Log Tree, the root hash of the provisional Prefix Tree, and verify the signature in `tree_head.signature`:

    1. Compute the root hash of the Certificate Subtree as it exists in the provisional Prefix Tree.
 If the `sequencing` field is present, also compute the root hash of the Certificate Subtree as it exists in the subsequent log